smart-window/audio/README.md

 1. To update Gcloud SDK run ‘Gcloud components update’ in command line.

-## The Jupita Node.js application explained
+## The Jupita Node.js audio application explained
 Two tracks; outbound (touchpoint) + inbound (input)

 > An utterance from a touchpoint is represented by ‘0’, where as an input is represented by ‘1’.